fpdavis/MTOvJoyFeeder/README.md

 ### Todo (in order of importance):

+* Force releasing only vXbox joysticks referenced in config or all of them if specified on the command line or app.config
 * Create Windows Service
 * Determine current support for Force Feedback in vJoy
 * Test with all available joysticks